tldr-pages/tldr/pages/common/inkmake.md

 # inkmake

-> Exports from SVG files using Inkscape's backend.
+> Use inkfiles to export SVG files using Inkscape's backend.
 > More information: <https://rubygems.org/gems/inkmake>.

 - Display help: